Njivice, Croatia: Governance

 It is the seat of its own local committee.

 Traffic

 The D102 state road, running from the north of the island to the south, skirts the east of the village, connecting it with larger centres on Krk such as Omišalj, Malinska, Krk, Punat and Baška.
 The nearby Krk Bridge connects Njivice with the city of Rijeka on the mainland, via the D8 state road.
 Rijeka Airport is situated to the north, near Omišalj.
 The nearest train station is located in Rijeka.

 Tourism

 Besides the construction of the hotel Luka (today Jadran), the villa Dinka has also played a part in the beginnings of tourism in Njivice.
-Visitors are attracted by the beautiful beaches, an extraordinary blue sea, a lot of shaded places and a pleasant climate paired with plentiful accommodation.
+Visitors are most commonly attracted by the beaches, the blue sea, a lot of shaded places and local accommodation.
 Njivice is getting greater recognition year by year.

 Sports

 Njivice has a boules club, the "Trstena".